nadjet/olympic_nlg_dataset/README.md

 ###DBPedia Dump

+We obtain +140k olympic athletes URIs from both a local 2016 DBPedia triplestore and the live dbpedia.

-From the 2016 DBPedia datastore we obtain the uris of +121k olympic athletes with additional personal information: abstract, date and place of birth/death, nationality, gender and additional names.
+From the 2016 DBPedia triplestore we obtain additional information for +121k olympic athletes, namely the abstract, date and place of birth/death, nationality, gender and additional names.

 ###Olympic Athletes Dataset